 Maintain a structured, repeatable corrective action process

 Asana turns this free corrective action plan template into a reliable, collaborative process.
-We’ve included a few of our go-to documentation features in this template, but you’re definitely not limited to these.
-Visit the complete list of Asana features to find even more inspiration.
+Here are a few of the documentation features included in this template, but visit the complete list of Asana features to find even more.

 Track the level of impact, root cause, or verification methods for all of your team's CAPA records.
 Custom fields make reporting and filtering easy.